 How do I add GlusterFS to my application?

 Adding GlusterFS to your application is easy.
 Once you have your application built, simply click on the Add-Ins button (+ icon) and select GlusterFS.
 Here you will be asked about the “replica count” which in short is the number of servers that will keep a copy of your data.
 You can start with 1 which means we will create and setup GlusterFS on 1 server for you.
 If you choose 2, we will fire up 2 servers and configure GlusterFS to keep 2 copies of your data, one copy on each server for more resiliency.
 You get the idea!

 How can I use GlusterFS in my application?

 Now that you have a share storage service provided by GlusterFS in your application, you can use it in your application like a normal disk volume.
 By default, Cloud 66 will create and mount a shared volume on

 /mnt/data-store on every application server of your application.

 To see how your shared file system works, you can SSH to one of you web servers and run the following commands:

 $ cd /mnt/data-store $ touch hello.txt

-Now SSH to another web server on your stack and you should be able to see
+Now SSH to another web server on your application and you should be able to see

 What about my containers?